Sign up to our mailing list to discover the future of beauty and wellness.

 Nootropics, sometimes referred to as smart drugs, are natural compounds that can improve cognitive function and brain health in otherwise healthy people.
 Nootropics are growing in popularity as our world becomes ever more competitive and everyone is looking for an edge.

-We have shortlisted below our favourite nootropics i.e. the ones that have been backed up by science.
+We have shortlisted below our favourite, most proven in clinical trials, nootropics i.e. the ones that have been backed up by science.

 Citicoline has the same molecule structure as CDP-choline, a nucleotide that is composed of choline, cytosine, ribose, and pyrophosphate and that is an essential component of the central nervous system.
 The molecule supports mental energy, cognitive health and activates the biosynthesis of structural phospholipids in the neuronal membranes, thereby increasing cerebral metabolism and acting on the levels of various neurotransmitters.